hpreston/nso-getting-started/01-installing-nso.md

 > Note: The NEDs included in the installer are intended for evaluation, demonstration, and used with the included `examples.ncs` that are also included.
 These are not the latest versions available, and often don't have all the features available in production NEDs.

 #### Installing New NED Versions
-Cisco also makes additional versions of some NEDs available on DevNet for evaulation and non-production use.
-You can find them [here]().
+Cisco also makes additional versions of some NEDs available on DevNet for evaluation and non-production use.
+You can find them with the NSO downloads [here](https://developer.cisco.com/docs/nso/#!getting-nso).

 For this getting started lab we'll be leveraging Cisco IOS, NX-OS and ASA devices.
 Go ahead and download the updated NEDs from DevNet and we'll install them now!